British Academy Postdoctoral Fellowships

 Awards are for three years

-- Interested applicants must identify a potential mentor, make contact with them to scope out synergies and name the proposed mentor in their draft application.
+- Interested applicants must identify a potential mentor and make contact with them to scope out areas of shared interest as early as possible.

-- Schools review drafts and select preferred candidates, notifying successful candidates by 28/06/17
+- Schools review drafts and select preferred candidates, notifying successful candidates and RED by 2 July 2018

-- Call opens towards the end of August 2017
+- British Academy (BA) call opens towards the end of August 2018

 For more information, please click here.

 School Directors of Research